Work Awareness and Transition (WAT) - (Career and Transition Services)

 - Community trips

 - Transition planning

-Students participating in WAT in high school have the opportunity to participate in work-based learning activities.
-The work-based learning experience provides a realistic career exploration activity whereby students learn more about themselves in relation to their work likes, dislikes, interests and attributes.
-They also have the opportunity to acquire and practice work skills in real work settings.
+Students participating in WAT in high school have the opportunity to take part in work-based learning activities.
+They also get to develop and practice work skills in real community settings.

 High School WAT (Grades 9, 10, 11, 12)